WENDY LANG, SENIOR ADVISOR FOR POLICY AND RESEARCH

 VICE PRESIDENT, PROGRAMS & SERVICES

 Colonel Whitehurst graduated from the University of North Carolina with a bachelor’s degree.
-His advanced degrees consist of a Master of Science in Strategic Studies from the National War College, a Master of Science in Military Art and Science from the School of Advanced Military Studies, and a Master of Arts in Liberal Studies from Louisiana State University and A&M College.
+His advanced degrees consist of a Master of Science in Strategic Studies from the National War College, a Master of Science in Military Art and Science from the School of Advanced Military Studies, and a Master of Arts in Liberal Studies from Louisiana State University.

 EILEEN GREENLAY, DIRECTOR, DEVELOPMENT